php-fig/fig-standards/proposed/PSR-2-advanced.md

 ### 2.3 Lines

-There MUST NOT be A hard limit on line length.
+There MUST NOT be a hard limit on line length.

 The soft limit on line length MUST be 120 characters; automated style checkers MUST warn but MUST NOT error at the soft limit.